 These credits must have been earned when the student was classified as an undergraduate, not as a nondegree undergraduate (special) student.

-These credits could have been used to meet undergraduate degree requirements.
+These credits could not have been used to meet undergraduate degree requirements.

 For students in concurrent undergraduate and graduate status, these credits (up to 6) may be in addition to the 6 credits identified on the Transfer of Courses for Concurrent B.S./Graduate form.